Join us in the south of France where you will be able to write without distractions to your heart’s content!

 Each full-day consists of one walking and three writing sessions:

-- A Morning Pages Writing Meditation based on Julia Cameron’s book An Artist’s Way (of which you will receive a copy)
+- A Morning Pages Writing Meditation based on Julia Cameron’s book An Artist’s Way

 - A Walking Meditation – Many writers found inspiration to write best-selling books during the often life-changing experience of walking the Camino.